Grandma didn't pay taxes. Now her house is focus of property rights test case

 "And really, if somebody wants to pull their equity out of property, the best way for them to do that is to sell the property themselves," Holschuh said.

-She notes that's why the state gives homeowners five years before forfeiture—to refinance their homes and pay back taxes, enter into a tax payment plan, or sell the home and reap the profit.
-Indeed, the county asserts that Tyler had no equity in the home at the time of the forfeiture because she owed $48,000 on her mortgage and more than $11,000 in homeowner's association fees, debts that were cancelled under state law when the state declared her home forfeited for taxes.
+She notes that's why the state gives homeowners five years before forfeiture — to refinance their homes and pay back taxes, enter into a tax payment plan, or sell the home and reap the profit.
+Indeed, the county asserts that Tyler had no equity in the home at the time of the forfeiture because she owed $48,000 on her mortgage and more than $11,000 in homeowner's association fees, debts that were canceled under state law when the state declared her home forfeited for taxes.

 "This is really a remedy of last resort in which the title transfers to the state by default," Holschuh said.